h3r2on/laravel-acs/README.md

     $result = Acs::get('user/search.json');

-    //do somehting with the returned object
+    //do something with the returned object

 ### Using Authenticated API's or as an Authentication provider for ACS Users

 To use API's that require user authentication you will need to use a third party authentication provider.
 I've chosen [Sentry](https://cartalyst.com/manual/sentry), if you'd like to use this and use a different Auth manager create a issue.

-In your login controller:
+TODO: Complete usage